vanderbilt-redcap/port_project_to_remote_redcap/README.md

 Log records associated with the project are collated locally in temporary files prior to being transferred to the remote instance; it's possible you may be limited by your instance's hardware.
 Additionally, you may be limited by the remote server's file upload settings (by default, the File Repository has "unlimited" capacity but individual files are limited to 128MB).

+If the source project imposed data quality rules _after_ collecting data that _doesn't_ meet those data quality rules, those data will _not_ be transferred to the target project.

 Logs are **not** injected into the target project's relevant tables, this may alter expected behavior of some external modules.[^em_module_logs_table_as_db]